 If you like to take your sweet time between all the various steps of your skincare regimen, it’s time to rethink your technique.
-Rouleau says that it’s vital that you immediately follow your cleanser with toner, and then apply serum on still-damp skin.
+Rouleau says that it’s vital that you immediately follow your cleanser with toner, and then apply your serum on your skin while it’s still damp.
 Speeding up your skincare routine will ensure your skin stays hydrated throughout the process, and thus more able to absorb the products you apply.

-You heard us right—instead of overmoisturizing, Rouleau says to increase your exfoliation.
+You heard us right—instead of overmoisturizing, Rouleau says to increase your exfoliation to avoid bad winter skin.
 “If your skin is dry, tight, and flaky, it means you have dry-skin-cell buildup on the surface of the skin,” she says.
-“So rather than loading up on cream to rehydrate dry skin cells, increase your exfoliation instead to remove the dry-skin-cell buildup.”
+“So rather than loading up on cream to rehydrate dry skin cells, increase your exfoliation instead to remove the buildup.”
 She recommends using a gentle exfoliator two to three times a week, followed by an AHA serum and your go-to moisturizer at night.

 Now, look into these 15 moisturizers that will revive dry winter skin.